benghancock/calscrape/README.rst

 Installation
 ------------

-CalScrape requires your machine to be running Python 3.6 or later.
+CalScrape requires your machine to be running Python 3x.
 It also has several dependencies.
 Follow the instructions below to install and run CalScrape (these should cover MacOS and most Linux distros; Windows instructions not yet available).